IBM/augment-watson-services-to-whatsapp/README.md

 # Sample output

-- Once the model is deployed and ready to use, the **View Application in Action** panel will be visible in the Application.
+- In the framework, you will see **View Application in Action** tab.

 ![](doc/source/images/whatsappQR.png)

-- Scan the QR code in your Phone to open the WhatsApp chat with Twilio.
+- Scan the QR code in your Phone to open the WhatsApp chat with Twilio's messaging API.

 - A WhatsApp chat will open up in your phone with a typed code `join <sandbox name>`.